ArexJrr/Handwriting_Project_Classification/README.md

 └── ...
 ```

+continue to decribe classes

-## License
+## 🧾 License
 Licensed under the terms of the CC BY-NC-SA 4.0, Copyright ©️ 2024 - present Andrea Pietro Arena (https://github.com/ArexJrr).
-You can see the full license and terms and conditions in the LICENSE file.  🧾 🔒
+You can see the full license and terms and conditions in the LICENSE file.